vrockai/pipeline-test/docs/content.md

 ---

 ## Reduced microbial diversity of the nasopharyngeal microbiome in household contacts with latent tuberculosis infection.
- 07.05.2023, _C Ruiz-Tagle, JA Ugalde, R Naves, R Araos, P García, ME Balcells_
+ 08.05.2023, _C Ruiz-Tagle, JA Ugalde, R Naves, R Araos, P García, ME Balcells_

+_Humans, Latent Tuberculosis, Prospective Studies, RNA, Ribosomal, 16S, Tuberculosis, Interferon-gamma Release Tests, Mycobacterium tuberculosis, Microbiota_
 The upper respiratory tract is an obliged pathway for respiratory pathogens and a healthy microbiota may support the host's mucosal immunity preventing infection.
 We analyzed the nasopharyngeal microbiome in tuberculosis household contacts (HHCs) and its association with latent tuberculosis infection (TBI).
 A prospective cohort of HHCs was established and latent TBI status was assessed by serial interferon-γ release assay (IGRA).
 Nasopharyngeal swabs collected at baseline were processed for 16S rRNA gene sequencing.
 The 82 participants included in the analysis were classified as: (a) non-TBI [IGRA negative at baseline and follow-up, no active TB (n = 31)], (b) pre-TBI [IGRA negative at baseline but converted to IGRA positive or developed active TB at follow-up (n = 16)], and (c) TBI [IGRA positive at enrollment (n = 35)].
 Predominant phyla were Actinobacteriota, Proteobacteria, Firmicutes and Bacteroidota.
 TBI group had a lower alpha diversity compared to non-TBI (padj = 0.04) and pre-TBI (padj = 0.04).
 Only TBI and non-TBI had beta diversity differences (padj = 0.035).
 Core microbiomes' had unique genera, and genus showed differential abundance among groups.
 HHCs with established latent TBI showed reduced nasopharyngeal microbial diversity with distinctive taxonomical composition.
 Whether a pre-existing microbiome feature favors, are a consequence, or protects against Mycobacterium tuberculosis needs further investigation.

 [Source](https://doi.org/10.1038/s41598-023-34052-8)